- Weight Loss Motivation for How to Lose 100 Pounds

 After an 8 month long plateau, my brother sent me the Body Bugg he was done using, and I signed up for a membership.
 This was brand-new technology at the time.
 There weren’t many options out there for fitness trackers, so it wasn’t something I was familiar with using.

-When I started wearing a fitness tracker for women, immediately I learned some key things about my daily patterns.
+When I started wearing a tracker, I immediately learned some key things about my daily patterns.

 How to Get More Steps Every Day